 - The quality of your work is improved.
 Is it possible to work under time pressure, when the client is pissed off, the team is tired and you are running out of time and money?
 You can.
 But why should you?
 Smart resource management gives you peace of mind and control.
 When you don’t have to worry about basic things like deadlines and sufficient capacity, you can focus fully on quality.

 - You learn.
 Everyone knows that practice makes perfect.
 And what else?
 Information!
-Resource scheduling is a source of invaluable data and reports that you can analyze to draw conclusions and get better with every project.
+Resource scheduling (or team scheduling) is a source of invaluable data and reports that you can analyze to draw conclusions and get better with every project.

 Additional features the resource scheduling software should have (based on the project management life cycle)